-The most significant work in this research is to be able to single out a group of seven different types of "son"s that are most confusing but are substantial and strictly related to each other.
-The paper finds that the seven wonderful words (君, 天, 公, 太, 夫, 王, 父) used to describe the seven sons can be correctly used to describe the five wonderful sons in one, prophesied in Isaiah 9:6-7.
+4. The most significant work in this research is to be able to single out a group of seven different types of "sons” that are most confusing but are substantial and uniquely related to each other.
+The paper finds that the seven wonderful words (君, 天, 公, 太, 夫, 王, 父) used to describe the seven sons can be correctly used to describe the titles of the wonderful, prophesied Son in Isaiah 9:6-7.

-It is such a perfect fit that provides a crucial key, leading to the possible Chinese sonship contextualization—the second definition of "son" in pre-China documents is identical to the definition of "son" used for dual sonship—the Son of Man and the Son of God.
-The paper asserts that the seven unimaginable sons in pre-China documents are indeed one person pointing to the same unique Son of God as Jesus Christ in the Gospel.
+This is such a powerful connection providing a potential and important key for contextualization—i.e., the second definition of "son" in pre-China documents is identical to the definition of "son" used for dual sonship—the Son of Man and the Son of God.
+The paper asserts that the seven unimaginable sons in pre-China documents are indeed one person pointing to the same unique Son of God as Jesus Christ in the gospel.
 The paper further points out that it is the misinterpretation of the seven wonderful words that causes the myth of "son" in China until today.

-This paper proposes a theory that during the pre-China time, the prediction of the advent of the Son of God is well-known over China's land.
-However, the meaning of the foresight is lost, just like the Nestorian Christianity is lost in China's history.
-The missing information leaves a historical myth until today.
+5. This paper proposes a theory that during the pre-China time, the prediction of the advent of the Son of God is well-known throughout the land of China.
+However, the meaning of this connection has been lost, just like Nestorian Christianity has been lost in China's history.
+The missing information leaves a historical void until today.

 The paper believes that the predicting message in pre-China comes from Chinese magi rather than prophets.
-The difference between prophet and magi is that prophets can receive the message directly from God, and their prophecy is accurate.
-Whereas magi can only get the oracles through signs of nature or evil spirits, and their forecast is not explicit and secured.
+The difference between prophet and magi is that prophets can receive the message directly from God, and their prophecy is accurate, whereas magi can only get the oracles through signs of nature or evil spirits, and their forecast is not explicit and secured.

-Pre-China scripture cannot be considered as prophecy literature.
-At least, history shows that pre-China documents cannot lead people to come to Christ.
-Instead, it is subject to mislead people to become a stronghold or a stiff-necked people to reject Him.
-Through its obfuscation of truth and falsehood, the pre-China scripture can only make people more crafty than others.
+Pre-China scripture cannot be considered as prophetic literature.
+At least history shows that pre-China documents cannot lead people to come to Christ.
+Instead, it is inclined to mislead people, becoming an obstacle to faith in Christ, increasing resistance to Him.
+Through its obfuscation of truth and falsehood, the pre-China scripture only makes people more crafty in their opposition to the gospel.

-The information extracted through pre-China documents shows that pre-China people failed to identify the predicted Son—they identified the prophesied Son on the wrong people, at the wrong time, at the wrong place.
-It leaves a result that so many sages are entitled to "son."
+6. The information extracted through pre-China documents shows that pre-China people failed to identify the predicted Son—they identified the prophesied Son with the wrong people, at the wrong time, and at the wrong place.
+It leaves a result that many sages are considered to be the prophesied "son."

 The frequency-spectrum figures show that predicting features of "son" in Ru-family is most prominent.
 It infers that Ru-family is the first group of sages to spread "son" in China.
-The failure of prediction is likely a key factor to cause the son-centered culture to shift away in China, which further underscores the proposition that the message of the prediction of the Son comes from magi rather than prophets.
+The failure of prediction is likely a key factor to cause the son-centered culture to receded in China, which further underscores the proposition that the message of the prediction of the Son comes from the magi rather than prophets.

-The evidence of prediction in existing pre-China documents can help to prove that the prophecy of the advent of Jesus Christ was prevalent over the world right before He came.
-Unless the prophecy had spread over the world, Jesus would not come.
-Likewise, unless the Gospel will spread over to the end of the world, the end of the day will not come.
+7. The evidence of prediction in existing pre-China documents can help to prove that the prophecy of the advent of Jesus Christ was prevalent over the world right before He came.
+Until the prophecy had spread throughout the world, Jesus would not come.
+Likewise, until the gospel would spread tto the end of the world, the end of days will not come.